Will Marquette cover the spread vs. St. Thomas? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Marquette has a 4-4 record against the spread and an 8-2 record overall when scoring more than 61.1 points.
+- Marquette is 4-4 against the spread and 8-2 overall when scoring more than 61.1 points.

-- The Tommies put up just 1.5 more points per game (67.5) than the Golden Eagles allow their opponents to score (66).

 Bet on this or any college basketball matchup at BetMGM